Upper Mustang Trek Overview

 ACAP permits are NPR 200 each for residents of SAARC nations.

 The permits will be examined at the Upper Mustang Chele checkpoint.
-You may also get in touch with Third Rock Adventures to take care of your hiking permits.
+You may also get in touch with Rolwaling Trek to take care of your hiking permits.

 Shinta Mani Mustang